 A thrift store used to be defined by the fact that the product was vast and updated daily, sometimes even hourly.
 Their focus was more about their inventory turnover rather than their margins.

 Vintage stores were known for a more curated mix, where prices are definitely substantially higher than a normal thrift store.
 The focus of a vintage store was primarily on clothing from decades prior to the 90’s.

 Today, we are seeing drastic changes in our conventional thrift stores.
 With the markets shifting towards a more circular economy, along with the current sustainability movement, there has been a switch on what a thrift store looks like.

 Let’s have a more detailed view of what significant changes are observed in the thrift stores with respect to Size, Location, and Products.

 Shift in Size:

 The average thrift store size used to be 10,000 square feet.
 But with changing times and trends, thrift stores are starting to implement the boutique store model to cut down their store size.

-Even big names like Goodwill have scaled down their size significantly and calling their boutique stores ‘Blue Boutique’.
+Even big names like thrift stores have scaled down their size significantly and calling their boutique stores ‘Blue Boutique’.

 Noteworthy, that the vintage stores on the other hand have increased their store sizes to accommodate the newly created ‘Thrift Sections’.